riclolsen/json-scada/docs/install.md

 # Installing JSON-SCADA

-## Supported Hardware/OS Platforms
+## Compatible Hardware/OS Platforms

+* Windows 10 or Server x86-64 bits (installer available).

 * Most modern Linux x86-64 bits.
 Recommend Centos/Redhat 8.2, Oracle Linux 8 or equivalent.

-* Windows 10 or Server x86-64 bits (installer available).
+* Linux ARM 64 bits.

-* Linux ARM 32 bits (tested at least for protocol drivers on Raspberry Pi 3/Raspbian OS).
+* Linux ARM 32 bits (only protocol drivers).
+MongoDB does not support any 32 bit OS.

-* Mac OSX (x64 Intel or M1 under Rosetta).
+* Mac OSX (x64 Intel or M1).

-It can also possibly work on Linux ARM-64.

 A full system can run on a single commodity x86 computer but for high performance and high availability on big systems (> 10.000 tags) it is strongly recommended the following hardware